ABOUT

 Exactly how long will construction take?

-- Although we will not know this until we have a finalized plan in place and a contractor is procured, it is anticipated that the construction of the park space will take about five months and be complete before the end of 2020.
+• It is anticipated that the construction of the park space will be complete before the end of July 2021.

 How much is this going to cost/where is the funding coming from?